sophiatxiang/Wanderlust/README.md

 * Login Screen
    * User can sign in and sign out
 * Stream
-   * User can view others' profiles in their timeline (Name, age, gender, images, location)
+   * User can view others' profiles in their timeline (Name, age, gender, images, vacation location/date, etc.)
 * Chat Screen
    * User can direct message chat
 * Profile Screen
    * User can see/edit their own profile
-   * User can set location for a major city
+   * User can edit their vacation plans

 ### 3. Navigation